-The applicant has provided additional information on how odour will be controlled around the facility with the use of an odour counteractant delivery system.
-(See Appendix D) The amending by-law has also been updated to incorporate an odour control regulation that specifically outlines the requirements as part of the zoning.
-Lighting will be addressed as part of the site plan approval.
+The proposal specific to the subject property at 2415-2495 Graham Side Road is to add a medical marihuana production facility as a permitted use utilizing up to 19.3 ha (47.7 acre) of existing or approved greenhouse.
+(See Appendix A) The amending by-law has been updated to incorporate an odour control regulation that specifically outlines the requirements as part of the requested zoning.
+Lighting will be addresses as part of the site plan approval.